helmetroo/fetch-twitter-bookmarks/README.md

 #### `set-browser <name>` (alias `browser`)

 Sets the browser.
-Necessary to begin logging in and fetching bookmarks.
+Necessary to log in and fetch bookmarks.
 Browser choices available to you are determined each time you start the app.
-To change browsers after you have already set, run `end`, then choose another browser.
+To change browsers after setting a browser, run `end`, then choose another browser.

 #### `set-database <filename>` (aliases `database`, `set-db`, `db`)

-Sets the database that bookmarks are saved to.
-Not available if you are in the middle of fetching bookmarks.
+Sets the database bookmarks are saved to.
+Command not available if you are in the middle of fetching bookmarks.
 Providing `<filename>` is the same as setting `-f` or `--file`.

 ##### Options